pasqualerossi/Born2BeRoot-Guide/README.md

 1. First type `sudo apt-get update -y` then type `sudo apt-get install -y net-tools` to install the netstat tools
 2. Type `cd /usr/local/bin/vim monitoring.sh`

+### Part 6.5.1 - Copy Text Below onto Virtual Machine

-3. Copy the following text to your `monitoring.sh` (To copy the text below, hover with your mouse to the right corner of the text below and a copy icon will appear).
+1. Copy this text (To copy the text below, hover with your mouse to the right corner of the text below and a copy icon will appear).
 ```
 #!/bin/bash
 arc=$(uname -a)